alex-cui/rshell/README.md

 The bug that still remains is the exit bug, where after encountering a failed command, you must type "exit" for the amount of failed commands, + 1.
 The reason for this is unknown.

+Currently cannot handle chained redirection commands (can only handle one at a time).

 ## Authors
 ------------